 - Dumont, the recurring sociopath hacker from Jake20, could manipulate events, hack computers, and even order hits from behind bars.

-- Seen in Season 2 of The Wire, all of which drug lord Avon Barksdale spends in prison.
-He manages to maintain control of his business, take over the supply of drugs flowing into the prison, and spend his free time playing video games and eating KFC.
+- Avon Barksdale during Season 2 of The Wire.
+While locked up in prison, he still manages to maintain control of his business through outside correspondence with Stringer, take over the supply of drugs flowing into the prison, and spend his free time playing video games and eating KFC.

-- Hogan's Heroes: The main characters are operate an underground resistance movement out of a German POW camp.
+- Hogan's Heroes: The main characters are operating an underground resistance movement out of a German POW camp.
 They also pretty much run that prison camp in everything but the official paperwork.
-Not exactly luxury, but they have a habit of leaving whenever they feel like it.
+They also have a habit of leaving whenever they feel like it.

 - In a variant on Hustle, Albert Stroller is kept hostage in a holding cell by a publicity-seeking detective, who forces his fellow con-artists to lure a bank robber into a trap.
 While he doesn't stay inside long enough to run a criminal empire, Albert quickly befriends the guards by (deliberately) losing poker games to them, then commits a series of crimes inside the gaol to dispose of the false evidence against his crew.